quicwg/base-drafts/draft-ietf-quic-transport.md

 At any time, endpoints MAY change the Destination Connection ID they send to a value that has not been used on another path.

-An endpoint MUST use a new connection ID if it initiates connection migration.
+An endpoint MUST use a new connection ID if it initiates connection migration as described in {{initiating-migration}}.
+An endpoint MUST use a new connection ID in response to a connection migration if the packet that initiates migration uses a different connection ID to packets received on any previous path.

-Using a new connection ID eliminates the use of the connection ID for linking activity from the same connection on different networks.
+Using different connection IDs for packets sent in both directions on each new network path eliminates the use of the connection ID for linking packets from the same connection across different network paths.
 Header protection ensures that packet numbers cannot be used to correlate activity.
 This does not prevent other properties of packets, such as timing and size, from being used to correlate activity.

 Unintentional changes in path without a change in connection ID are possible.